humble-tx/sprint2/Sprint2.md

 # Sprint 2: Disturbed Terrarium

-> **AI Use Disclaimer:** Parts of this documentation (the Process Reflection section) were drafted with the help of an AI assistant (Claude), used to help organise and articulate my own reflections on the project.
-Full chat log: [ADD YOUR PUBLIC LINK HERE]
+> **AI Use Disclaimer:** English is not my first language.
+I initially developed my ideas and reflections in Chinese.
+To improve clarity and readability, I used AI tools to assist with translating and refining the English version of the text.
+The concepts, project experiences, and reflections presented in this document are based on my own work and understanding.

 ### Team Information

 Group members:

-- Tian Xu (田旭)
+- Tian Xu
-- Yang Jiaqi (杨佳其)
+- Yang Jiaqi
-- Ying Luo (罗颖)
+- Ying Luo
 - Zhang XuanHao

-My name is Tian Xu.
  My main contribution to this project was in the early concept discussion stage, where the group decided to shift the project direction from a direct "hand-controls-visuals" interaction towards the "disturbance in an ecosystem" concept based on More-than-human Design.
-The technical development, TouchDesigner build, MediaPipe integration, and plant model creation were carried out by Ying Luo.

 ### Project Overview

 *Disturbed Terrarium* is an interactive digital ecosystem made in TouchDesigner.
 A built-in camera tracks the participant's hand through a MediaPipe component.
 The hand-position data changes the movement and spread of point-cloud plant forms.